telerik/kendo-ui-core/docs/api/javascript/drawing/radial-gradient.md

 # kendo.drawing.RadialGradient : kendo.drawing.Gradient
 Represents a radial color gradient.

-Note that support for radial gradients in VML is limited.
-Not all configurations are guaranteed to work.

 #### Example - creating a radial gradient
     <div id="surface" />
     <script>